serbouty/cs50x-algorithms/README.md

 # CS50x 2025 Snippets

-Update the pseudocode from CS50x with procedural examples and terminology annotations.
+Update the code from CS50x with more examples.

 ## Snippets